nemanjarilak/Air-Quality-Mood-Light-for-Busy-Humans/README.md

 ---

 **Note to Users:** This device may cause sudden realizations that you live in a giant ashtray.
 Not responsible for existential crises induced by persistent red LEDs.
-Always remember: blinking means it still cares!